← Tim Haines

 Cross-account resource transfer via a mass-assignable account_id

-Class — Broken access control / IDOR → cross-account transfer Reference — Chatwoot advisory GHSA-xcjg-q398-x2v7 Publication pending
+Class — Mass assignment (CWE-915) → cross-account resource transfer Reference — Chatwoot advisory GHSA-x288-jh8j-348c · reported and credited

 Summary.
-The Portals API permitted account_id in its strong parameters, so an authenticated admin could change which account owned a resource — transferring another account’s portals to themselves, or moving a victim’s portal away so the owner lost access.
-A direct multi-tenant isolation bypass.
+The Portals API permitted account_id in its strong parameters, so an authenticated admin could rewrite which account owned a portal, and drop one they control in any other account.
+A direct tenant-isolation bypass.

 The code.
 The owning-account field was mass-assignable: